Jessa Zaragoza: Biography

 She collaborated with film director Mel Chionglo in Malikot na Mundo with actors Lara Morena, Raymond Bagatsing, and Patrick Guzman, her last film with OctoArts Films.

 In 2008, she sang a revival of Didith Reyes' hit song "Bakit Ako Mahihiya" for the critically acclaimed series Eva Fonda starring Cristine Reyes.
 She released her album Jessa Sings the Great Musical Icons under MCA Music in 2009.
 In 2012, she released her seventh studio album entitled Pag Wala Na ang Ulan with GMA Music.
 From 2012 to present, she has been appearing on the weekly comedy show Pepito Manaloto as DeeDee alongside veteran comedian Nova Villa.
 This is Zaragoza's return to comedy after the 2001 sitcom Attagirl on ABS-CBN.

 In 2009, after a series of shows in the U.S. together with Avanzado, Zaragoza came back on prime time television in the remake of the Mexican telenovela Rosalinda.
 She also released an album that featured all cover versions on Jessa Sings the Great Musical Icons.
 The album paid tribute to such musical legends such as Elvis Presley, the Beatles, Tina Turner, Sting and the Police, Madonna and Stevie Wonder.

 In 2010, she went back to ABS-CBN to be part of the short-lived prime time television series, 1DOL.
 She then made several guest TV appearances, performing renditions of songs with Avanzado.

-Zaragoza also appeared in an episode of Wansapanataym: Super Kikay and the Flying Pagong with Kim Chiu.

 In 2012, she portrayed Angela in the afternoon soap based on the 1989 film produced by Seiko Films' Ruben Marcelino, Kokak as the mother to title protagonist Sarah Lahbati.
 In July of that year, her album Pag Wala Na Ang Ulan was released under GMA Records.
 The album includes the song "Nasaan" from the TV series Kung Aagawin Mo Ang Langit on GMA.

 On August 3, 2013, she released a digital single called "Missing You" in two different languages; Tagalog and English.

 On August 7, 2014, Zaragoza interpreted "Bumabalik Ang Nagdaan" with Star Music (formerly known as Star Records) for the Himig Handog P-Pop Love Songs.
 This is her third time to interpret a song for the Himig Handog Love Song Contest, together with her former singles "Susubukan Kong Muli" (2001) and "Hindi Na Bale" (2005) were released during those years.
 Hindi Na Bale was also her second time working with Jimmy Antiporda and was also revived by Bugoy Drillon in 2010.
 This Is her comeback to the recording company after 9 years for the Interpretation of the song her previous works were the albums Ibigay Mo Na (2000) and Kahit Na Ilang Umaga (2003–2004) album.

 The year 2017 marked a peak Zaragoza's career when she and her husband Avanzado launched their 20/30 album, a revival and commemorative album.

 In 2021, she is one of the Jukebosses in the hit karaoke TV show Sing Galing with other singers and songwriters Rey Valera, Randy Santiago and K Brosas on TV5.